dex4er/fakechroot/README.md

 * to be a supporter for [pbuilder](http://pbuilder.alioth.debian.org/) building system
 * to be a supporter for [Apport](https://wiki.ubuntu.com/Apport) retracer
 * to be a supporter for [libguestfs tools](http://libguestfs.org/) for accessing and modifying virtual machine disk images
-* to be a supporter for [febootstrap](http://et.redhat.com/~rjones/febootstrap/), the tool which can set up new Fedora system.
+* to be a supporter for [febootstrap](http://et.redhat.com/~rjones/febootstrap/), the tool which can set up new Fedora system
 * to be a part of [cuntubuntu](https://play.google.com/store/apps/details?id=com.cuntubuntu) - Ubuntu for Android without root
 * to be a supporter for [selenium-chroot](https://github.com/gagern/selenium-chroot) setup